-In today’s knowledge-based society, health care professionals (HCPs) have a responsibility to continuously develop and refine their skills through lifelong learning.
+In today’s knowledge-based society, health care professionals (HCPs) have a responsibility to continuously develop and refine their skills after medical school through lifelong learning.
 Academic institutes can foster such learning through programmes of continuing medical education (CME).
 But what is CME and why is it needed, and how can we best make provisions for the highest quality and most relevant CME programmes?

 What is CME and why is it needed?

 CME and continuing professional development (CPD) are often used interchangeably, however, CME is mostly recognised as an ingredient of CPD.
 It makes sense - all the skills required to practice high-quality medicine are not only knowledge and skills-based.
 There is a need to ensure varied and wide-ranging relevant competencies get the recognition that they deserve in CPD.

 With that being said, Continuing Medical Education is still a major element of CPD.
 It plays a vital role in enabling HCPs to continually improve their knowledge and skills and convert academic innovations into clinical practice.
 Most importantly, CME improves the quality of care patients receive.

 CME is a high priority for HCPs as relevant professional bodies (e.g., Royal College of Physicians) require CPD as part of their membership policies.
 CME is also used to support HCPs revalidation - the process through which a doctor proves they are fit to practise and up-to-date.

 In Europe, the European Accreditation Council for Continuing Medical Education (EACCME®) was set up in October 1999 due to the shift to mandatory CME/CPD in Europe.
 Ten years later by 2009, the EACCME® recognised the need for change and accredited e-learning materials - taking continuing medical education online and the beginning of CME as we now know it.